PulkitBxtra/MYM-Hackathon/README.md

 ![Screenshot](.github/assets/Screenshot%202023-06-23%20at%206.56.43%20AM.png)

-By following these steps, you can download the VPN client software, configure it with the necessary settings, and establish a secure connection to the VPN server using the IP address `13.53.187.157:943`.
-Use the provided credentials (`username: MYM-temp` and `password: MYM-Temp`) to log in to the User Portal and access the VPN client download.
+By following these steps, you can download the VPN client software, configure it with the necessary settings, and establish a secure connection to the VPN server using the IP address `https://44.211.206.251:943`.
+Use the provided credentials to log in to the User Portal and access the VPN client download.
 Enjoy a private and encrypted network connection, ensuring the security of your data while accessing the internet.